Firedrake/postscript-libraries/README.md

 Given an array which may have duplicate elements, return an array with no duplicates.
 (In arbitrary order.)

-## juliandate

-* dmy2jd

-Converts a year-month-day tuple to a julian date (integer value at noon GMT on that day).

-    2013 1 1 dmy2jd → 2456294

-* jd2dmy

-Converts a julian date to year-month-day.

-    2456294 jd2dmy → 2013 1 1

 ## maths

 * genprimes